Profile image

 • Conducted legal research for an advice on religious freedom and discrimination.

 Additionally, Louise teaches human rights seminars at her alma mater, KU Leuven.
+She has been focusing on the intersection between human rights and environmental law, and human rights and humanitarian law.

 Prior to coming to the Bar, Louise also developed a broad expertise in international criminal law and international human rights law: